ConnorYelle/Mini-Shopify/README.md

 ### Jonas Milestone 3 Contributions
 - Implemented the invoice generator for an order.
 - Updated tests in Order and OrderController to reflect the changes.
-- Connected my invoice genereator to the checkout.
+- Connected my invoice generator to the checkout.

 ### Connor Milestone 3 Contributions
 - Implemented the customer and merchant homepages